benbria/coffee-coverage/docs/pragmas.md

         else
             8080

-Everything in the `if` case will be skipped.
+Here everything in the `when 'production'` block will be skipped.
 Note you can skip a whole file by putting a 'coverage-skip-block' pragma at the top level of the file.

 ### Istanbul Pragmas